vchs/ruby_vcloud_sdk/README.md

     find_catalog_by_name
       returns:
-        catalog object matching name if found
+        catalog object matching name
-        nil if catalog does not exist
       throws:
-        'RestClient::BadRequest' for un-expected errors
+        'RuntimeError' when catalog with the name does not exist 'RestClient::BadRequest' for un-expected errors

     create_catalog